restarian/brace_umd/doc/optimizer.md

 ----

-The *r.js* program also uses *uglify-js* so those options are imported from the build directory which created the build the fragments.
-Any uglify2 options set in the build file will overwrite the build source as it is re-minifies by *uglify-js*.
-This may be desirable so it is acceptable to supply new *uglify-js* options there.
-  * Note: *Brace UMD* uses UglifyJS-3 and is not compatible with any other major versions.
+The *r.js* program also uses *uglify-js* so the options used in building the umd.js source are imported from the build directory which also contains the wrapping fragments. * Note: *Brace UMD* uses UglifyJS-3 and is not compatible with any other major versions.

-Example requiejs build file:
+Example r.js build config file where the umd source fragments and the build options which created the source are used:

 ```javascript
 {